ucb-eecs251b/sp23-labs/lab4-pt2/spec.md

 the characterization results of your flip-flop and the PDK's `DFFHQNx1_ASAP7_75t_R`.***

-***Q4: Examine the setup and hold time tables.
-Given the constraint template, explain why there are both positive and negative values.***

-***Q5: Repeat the characterization for the PVT corners that would be used for setup and hold analysis (which corners are these, respectively?).
+***Q4: Repeat the characterization for the PVT corners that would be used for setup and hold analysis (which corners are these, respectively?).
 Show some general comparisons of setup/hold timing and active/leakage power between these LIBs and the typical PVT corner LIB we generated first.***